Junjie-Mu/LocalGeoLite/README.md

 ## Quick start
 ### ⚠️ IMPORTANT
 ```
-This project is for learning purposes and did not tested across multiple devices.
+This library is for learning purposes and did not tested across multiple devices.
 ```
 ### 💻 Hardware Requirements
 The library **only** works with NVIDIA GPUs that support CUDA.